2gunsu/hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: B.S. in Electronics Engineering
+    - course: M.S. in Electronics Engineering
       institution: Chungnam National University
       year: 2021
     - course: B.S. in Electronics Engineering